-Technological processes Procedures using technological knowledge, tools, and skills to develop solutions and achieve goals.

-Technological principles Sets of foundational and fundamental assumptions that underlie each of the three areas of technology and engineering literacy defined in this framework.
+Technological processes Procedures using technological knowledge, tools, and skills to lie each of the three areas of technology and engineering literacy defined in this framework.

-Technological practices Types of thinking and reasoning that students are expected to demonstrate when responding to an assessment item.
+Technological principles Sets of foundational and fundamental assumptions that underdemonstrate when responding to an assessment item.
 The framework specifies three practices: understanding technological principles; developing solutions and achieving goals; and communicating and collaboration.